 COURSE MATERIALS: The texts, paper, pens, a text editor, and the latest versions of Internet Explorer, Chrome, and Firefox.
 If you don't have a text editor, I would suggest the excellent freeware program Notepad++ which is what I use.
 Though not mandatory, I strongly recommend you use a code validator like the one from the W3C to check your code for errors before you submit assignments.
 You could also use CSE Validator which handles both HTML/XHTML and CSS and is what I use to grade your assignments.
 Note that their free online tool will NOT check your code as polyglot.

 COURSE DESCRIPTION: Creation of effective web pages using Hyper Text Markup Language (HTML) and Cascading Style Sheets (CSS).
 Includes web page and web site design concepts and preparation of graphics for the web, with the primary focus on implementation of the design.

 RULES: Students are expected to be on time when attending class (unless prior arrangements have been made).
-Once the door to the classroom has been closed, you will not be permitted to enter the classroom.
-Missing 3 classes or 2 assignments will result in non pursuit of course objectives and automatic withdrawal.
+Once the door to the classroom has been closed, you will not be permitted to enter the classroom until break.